oristopo/nanoTAPR/README.md

 'Display Storage' is a toggle that is checked when the contents of storage are being displayed.

-A Common use of the storage function is to make a measurement, verify it's useful, then 'store' the data.
+A common use of the storage function is to make a measurement, verify it's useful, then 'store' the data.
 Next, some change to the device under test is made and a new measurement is made.
 Enabling the Display Storage option allows comparing on-screen the two measurements.